ajnsit/concur-documentation/README.md

     Submit -> pure form
 ```

-Now you can use `formWidget` as a regular widget anywhere else in the rest of your application.
+Now you can use `formWidget` as a regular widget anywhere else in the rest of your application ([working example](https://github.com/ajnsit/purescript-concur/blob/master/examples/Test/TheElmArchitecture.purs)).
 Note that the other parts of your application don't need to know about `FormAction` at all.

 This is surprisingly powerful and composable.
 Let's build a widget which allows editing an arbitrary list of such forms in a sequence and then returns the list of modified forms.
 How many more lines of code are needed to accomplish that?